 The Center is under the Division of Human Resources, Diversity & Multicultural Affairs under Engagement & Professional Development.
-Our partner organizations within the Unit include the ALANA Student Center, the LGBTQA Center, the Women's Center and Learning Services.
+Our partner organizations within the Unit include the Mosaic Center, the LGBTQA Center, the Women's Center and Learning Services.

 Affiliates at the University of Vermont